Tiny-Earth/DemoSite/site/src/summative.md

 The Standards for Educational and Psychological Testing provide principles to establish fairness in testing (American Educational Research Association, 1999):

 - All test takers have access to materials and opportunities to learn
-- All test takers receive fair and equitable treatment during tests
+- All test takers receive equitable treatment during tests
 - Biases are removed from the assessment and in evaluation of the student’s work

 Additionally, Kibble (2017) recommends instructors practice these elements to produce high-quality and equitable assessments: